aws-amplify/aws-sdk-ios/README.md

         import AWSMobileClientXCF

-and use the it inside without the `XCF` suffix.
+and use it your app code without the `XCF` suffix.

         AWSMobileClient.default.initialize()